 Army of the Dead director Zack Snyder is returning to Netflix this year with Rebel Moon, an epic space opera reportedly inspired by both Star Wars and Akira Kurosawa’s Seven Samurai.
 The film's official synopsis reads as follows: "A peaceful colony on the edge of the galaxy is threatened by the armies of a tyrannical regent named Balisarius.
 The desperate civilians dispatch Kora, a young woman who has a mysterious past to seek out warriors from nearby planets to help them challenge the regent."

-Sounds a little like Dune, to us.
-Sofia Boutella, Charlie Hunnam, Ray Fisher, Djimon Hounsou, Jena Malone, Corey Stoll, Ed Skrein and Anthony Hopkins are all confirmed to star in Rebel Moon, which we expect will enjoy a limited theatrical release given its scale.
+Sofia Boutella, Charlie Hunnam, Ray Fisher, Djimon Hounsou, Jena Malone, Corey Stoll, Ed Skrein, and Anthony Hopkins are all confirmed to star, which we expect will enjoy a limited theatrical release before it lands on Netflix.

 Release date: TBA (2023 confirmed)

 Produced by Todd Phillips, Martin Scorsese, Steven Spielberg and leading man Bradley Cooper (who also directs the film), Maestro centers on the life and legacy of West Side Story composer Leonard Bernstein.
-Judging by the prosthetics used to transform Cooper into the much older Bernstein, we expect Netflix to be a shoo-in for next year's Best Makeup and Hairstyling Oscar (release date depending).
+Judging by the prosthetics used to transform Cooper into the much older Bernstein, we expect this entry in our new Netflix movies list to be a shoo-in for next year's Best Makeup and Hairstyling Oscar (release date depending).

 Release date: TBA (2023 confirmed)